 - Day 13: Fly out from Lukla to Manthali or Kathmandu

-If you do not have enough time to complete the itinerary listed above, you can fly back on a helicopter directly from Gorakshep after visiting the Everest base camp and Kala Patthar.
+Suppose you do not have enough time to complete the itinerary listed above.
+In that case, you can fly back on a helicopter directly from Gorakshep after visiting the Everest base camp and Kala Patthar.

-Everest panorama trek during the Mani Rimdu is the shortest trip in the Everest region.
-This short trip can be done in a week from Kathmandu to Kathmandu, but it may take two days more if you would like to celebrate the festival in October/November.
-An itinerary for the Mani Rimdu Everest Panorama trekking has been given below:
+The Everest Panorama Trek during the Mani Rimdu is the shortest trip in the Everest region.
+This short trip can be made in a week from Kathmandu to Kathmandu, but it may take two days more if you would like to celebrate the festival in October/November.
+An itinerary for the Mani Rimdu Everest Panorama Trekking has been given below:

 - Day 01: Fly from Kathmandu to Lukla (2,840m) for 30 minutes and trek to Phakding (2,610m) for 3 hrs

 - Day 02: Trek from Phakding to Namche Bazaar (3,440m) 7 hrs

 - Day 03: Trek from Namche Bazaar to Tengboche (3,660m) 6 hrs – 1st day of festival celebration

 - Day 04: 2nd day of festival celebration